 Combining the real-time enjoyment of radio with the in-depth research, production value, and episodic “what happens next?” suspense and thrills of a TV show, podcasts have exploded in popularity in recent years.
-The best podcasts are especially great for educational purposes, as their easygoing, convivial format is highly accessible for all kinds of listeners, making them an excellent tool for learning about the world of science.
+The best podcasts are especially well-suited for educational purposes, as their easygoing, convivial format is highly accessible for all kinds of listeners, making them an excellent tool for learning about the world of science.

 Vying for the prize of best podcast name ever, Houston We Have A Podcast is the official podcast of NASA.
 If you wanted to be an astronaut as a kid (and still kind of do) and love hearing about topics like how to train to be an astronaut, how they design space suits, and how they crash-test space modules, then this is nothing short of a must-hear, as they cover all these topics and much more in great detail and with a sense of humor.
 Hosted by Gary Jordan, the show also frequently features official NASA scientists as guests, so you’re getting the inside scoop straight from the source.